 We are a leading developer of technology-based products and services and associated content for the worldwide gaming, lottery, social and digital gaming industries.
-Our portfolio of revenue-generating activities primarily includes supplying gaming machines and game content, CMSs and table game products and services to licensed gaming entities; providing instant and draw-based lottery products, lottery systems and lottery content and services to lottery operators; providing social casino game solutions to retail consumers and regulated gaming entities, as applicable; and providing a comprehensive suite of digital RMG and sports wagering solutions, distribution platforms, content, products and services.
+Our portfolio of revenue-generating activities primarily includes supplying gaming machines and game content, CMSs and table game products and services to licensed gaming entities; providing instant and draw-based lottery products, lottery systems and lottery content and services to lottery operators; providing social casino and other mobile games to retail customers; and providing a comprehensive suite of digital RMG and sports wagering solutions, distribution platforms, content, products and services.
 We also gain access to technologies and pursue global expansion through strategic acquisitions and equity investments.
 We report our results of operations in four business segments-Gaming, Lottery, SciPlay and Digital-representing our different products and services.
-As a result of the initial public offering ("IPO") of a minority interest in our Social gaming business, which was completed on May 7, 2019, we now refer to our Social business segment as our SciPlay business segment, and we also changed our calculation of SciPlay business segment AEBITDA beginning with the first quarter of 2019.
-SciPlay business segment AEBITDA now reflects intercompany charges settled in cash for corporate services and certain royalties paid for by our SciPlay business segment to other segments or to Corporate.
-Business segment information for the years ended December 31, 2018 and 2017 have been recast to reflect these changes.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Consolidated Results" below and Note 2 and Note 3 for additional business segment information.